appvia/tako/docs/tutorials/simple-nodejs-app-ci-workflow.md

 This example walks through using Kev in a commit based CI pipeline.

-You will setup CircleCI to reconcile, render, build, push and deploy to a remote staging environment.
+You will setup CircleCI to render, build, push and deploy to a remote staging environment.

 We assume that you,
 - Use [`git`](https://git-scm.com/) for source control and can push to a remote Git repo.